Easy Pumpkin Pancakes

 Directions

-1In a medium bowl, whisk the flour, brown sugar, baking powder, baking soda, pumpkin spice mix, and salt.
+1In a medium bowl, whisk the flour, baking powder, baking soda, pumpkin spice mix, and salt.

-2In another bowl, whisk the milk, pumpkin puree, egg, and oil until blended.
+2In another medium bowl, whisk the pumpkin puree, brown sugar, milk, egg, and oil until blended.

-3While stirring, slowly add the flour mixture into the pumpkin mixture until blended; try not to over mix the batter.
-As soon as you see large clumps of flour disappear, stop stirring.
+3While stirring, slowly add the flour mixture to the pumpkin mixture until blended; try not to overmix the batter.
+A few small lumps in the batter are fine.

-5When you begin to notice the edges of the pancake look dry and little bubbles start to appear on the top surfaces of the pancake, turn over.
+6When the edges look dry and bubbles start to appear and pop on the top surfaces of the pancake, turn it over.
 This takes about 2 minutes.
 Once flipped, cook another 1 to 2 minutes or until lightly browned and cooked in the middle.

 Adam and Joanne's Tips